The Neighbors: Income

 The Neighbors: Occupations

-In the S Kedzie Ave / W 55th St neighborhood, 46.7% of the working population is employed in manufacturing and laborer occupations.
+In the S Kedzie Ave / W 55th St neighborhood, 46.7% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 33.2% of the residents employed.